lexik/LexikTranslationBundle/README.md

 The bundle override the translator service and provide a DatabaseLoader.
 Database translations content is loaded last so it override content from xliff, yml and php translations files.
+You can also export translations from the database in to files in case of you need to get translations files with the same content as the database.

 Documentation
 =============